 7.0.0 beta-1 brings a number of new queries and improvements.

 There are many use cases, like patent or legal search, where users want to find records in which words or phrases are within a certain distance of one another.
 The new intervals query introduces a simple but powerful syntax for specifying these queries.
 Compared to the span query, which was historically the only way to meet these needs, the intervals query is easier to define and also use the analyzer, so the terms in the query are analyzed the same way as your documents.

 Relevance is one of the key attributes of good search.
 We are introducing a new way to do custom result scoring — the script_score query.
 It provides a simpler and more flexible way to generate a ranking score per record.
 The script_score query is constructed of a set of functions, including arithmetic and distance functions, which the user can mix and match to construct arbitrary function score calculations.
 The modular structure is simpler to use and will open this important functionality to additional users.
 Try it out and let us know what you think!

 And there is so much more!
-From a new geotile_grid aggregation (shown in Kibana below), nanosecond precision in timestamps, TLS 1.3, the Java High Level REST Client completion, to further improvements in the Zen2, the cluster coordination layer.
+From a new geotile_grid aggregation (shown in Kibana below), nanosecond precision in timestamps, TLS 1.3, the Java High Level REST Client completion, to further improvements in the cluster coordination layer.
 Read the details in the Elasticsearch release blog!

 New Design and Navigation

 Since the introduction of the Elastic UI library in 6.2, Kibana has slowly been shifting towards a design revamp.
 7.0.0 Beta 1 is the first release to show it off in its final form.
 The most prominent change is a switch to a new global navigation which introduces a constant header to manage spaces and breadcrumbs.
 We're also now defaulting the side navigation to a collapsed view so that individual applications have more horizontal space to work with.